circleci/circleci-docs/jekyll/_docs/api.md

 ## Version Control System (:vcs-type)

-New with v1.1 of the api, for endpoints under /project you will now need to tell CircleCi what version control system type your project uses.
+New with v1.1 of the api, for endpoints under /project you will now need to tell CircleCI what version control system type your project uses.
 Current choices are 'github' or 'bitbucket'.
 The command for recent builds for a project would be formatted like so:

 ```
 curl https://circleci.com/api/v1.1/project/:vcs-type/:username/:project/tree/:branch